 When you save with the Credit Union you are building a history with the Credit Union which will be taken into account in the future should you wish to apply for a loan.

 Your savings with the Credit Union earn a dividend which is credited to your account annually, further increasing your savings.
-The dividend paid in 2014 was 1% which is very competitive when compared to other savings products where you have instant access to your money.
+Last Year’s dividend paid was 1% (before DIRT tax) which is very competitive when compared to other savings products, especially as you have instant access to your unpledged savings here.

 Setting up a Direct Debit